 Doctors are working to learn more about thymoma, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the diagnostic and treatment options best for you.

 New drugs.
 Researchers are currently studying several new treatments and treatment methods for patients with thymoma and thymic carcinoma.
-For patients with advanced thymoma or thymic carcinoma, several new drugs are being studied in clinical trials, including amrubicin, cixutumumab, PHA-848125AC (milicilib), saracatinib, sunitinib (Sutent), and belinostat.
+For patients with advanced thymoma or thymic carcinoma, several new drugs are being studied in clinical trials, including amrubicin, belinostat (Beleodaq), cixutumumab, everolimus (Afinitor), PHA-848125AC (milicilib), saracatinib, and sunitinib (Sutent).
+Additionally, a new drug that targets stem cells, BBI608, is being researched.

 Different combinations of treatments.
 For patients with advanced thymoma or thymic carcinoma that has not been previously treated, researchers are looking at combining chemotherapy with radiation therapy before surgery, and combining chemotherapy with cetuximab (Erbitux) before surgery to increase the effectiveness of chemotherapy and to make surgery possible for more people with advanced thymoma.